-A green wood rough out in Honey Mesquite.
+A green wood rough out

 Working with green timber offers numerous advantages over it’s more expensive and colour compromised kiln-dried cousin.
 Not only is green timber plentiful in most areas, it is available in larger sizes (up to several feet in diameter) and many times it can be obtained for free, or at low cost.
-Another reason working with green wood is so popular is that it offers you the opportunity to recycle a resource that would otherwise go to the local dump, be processed into mulch or be burned as trash.
+Another reason working with green material is so popular is that it offers you the opportunity to recycle a resource that would otherwise go to the local dump, be processed into mulch or be burned as trash.
 For many of us, that’s an important consideration.

 For all of the benefits that working with green timber offers, it is not without its own unique challenges.
 Since green wood still contains a lot of moisture, we have to season it ourselves.
 Many of us rough out projects on the lathe like bowls, platters, or boxes and then dry the roughouts by various methods.
 Some days/weeks/months later, we finish turn the fully seasoned project on the lathe.
 That’s a well-proven method for working with green wood most of the time, but the gods of wood can sometimes throw you a curve ball when turning green wood…